translate/terminator/docs/tbx_conformance.rst

 Read more about `TBX-Basic
 <http://www.gala-global.org/oscarStandards/tbx/tbx-basic.html>`_ -- a simpler,
-reduced version of TBX with most of the useful features included.
+a reduced version of TBX with most of the useful features included.
 Use `TBXChecker
 <http://sourceforge.net/projects/tbxutil/>`_ to check TBX file validity.
 Check the `TBXChecker explanation
 <http://www.tbxconvert.gevterm.net/tbx_checker_explanation.html>`_.